 The Research Centre’s Mapping Projects

-In recent years the Danish Research Centre for Manorial Studies has been working to compile and disseminate knowledge of manor houses in the landscape and of Denmark as a manorial landscape.
-View the Centre’s collection of digital manorial maps here (website in Danish).
+For several years the Danish Research Centre for Manorial Studies has been working to compile and disseminate knowledge of manor houses in the landscape and of Denmark as a manorial landscape.
+The mapping of all Danish manors can be seen at danskeherregaarde.dk (website primarily in Danish)

 Today we have a great deal of material and a substantial overall knowledge of Danish manor houses, their stories and their influential interaction with landscape and society.
 To a large extent, however, this knowledge is diffuse and uncoordinated when it comes to ordinary, interested users.
 That is why, in 2014, the Danish Research Centre for Manorial Studies launched the Internet portal, www.danskeherregaarde.dk (website in Danish).
 The aim of the website is to create coherent, easy access to knowledge of manor houses in the past and in the present: both for those who want to get a sense of the big picture and for those who want to go into more detail and gain more in-depth knowledge of the subject.